Avi20189/Avi20189/README.md

-- 👋Hi, I am Avinash Singh Ranawat
+- 👋Hi, I am Avinash
 - 👀 I’m interested in coding and learning new things
 - 🌱 I’m currently learning JavaScript
 - Looking to collaboraet on some good Project